Skip to main navigation Skip to search Skip to main content

-My work has attracted over £1.3m in funding as principal investigator from a diverse set of national and international agencies, including UKRI (ESRC, NERC), the Royal Society, British Council, the Daiwa and Great Britain Sasakawa Foundations.
-I head the international and transdisciplinary research programme Sustainable Infrastructure (SusInfra), providing leadership on a range of projects around the themes outlined above.
+My research has secured over £1.3m in competitive funding as principal investigator from major national and international agencies, including UKRI (ESRC, NERC), the Royal Society, the British Council, the Daiwa Foundation and the Great Britain Sasakawa Foundation.
+I lead the international and transdisciplinary research programme Sustainable Infrastructure (SusInfra), which brings together collaborators across disciplines and continents to advance understanding of the socio-ecological dynamics of urban infrastructuring.

 MICRA Seedcorn Award (£5,980) and Oxford Brookes Research Excellence Award (£7,629).
 Co-Principal Investigator.
 With Chiko Ncube (Oxford Brookes), Tanja Bastia and Nan Zhang.
 'Infrastructures of care for and by older people in Sub-Saharan Africa’ (2022-2023)